 Not only can you access your information anywhere but you can disclose your tree to others in hope that they can help build your tree further.

-These web based sites also have records which may help further your research.
+These web-based sites also have records that may help further your research.

 This approach is suitable for the beginner as they offer an attractive and less overwhelming interface.